 The aurora is created by electric currents from space that flow along the magnetic field into and out of the ionosphere.
-These currents move horizontally and are called auroral electrojets.
+These charged particles move horizontally through currents called the auroral electrojets.

 Imagine now that you and your partners-working as physicists for the U.S. Geological Survey-are reviewing magnetic field data from the College, AK, observatory (near Fairbanks, AK) that were taken on a day (November 3, 2017) of a small magnetic disturbance that produced auroral electrojet activity.
-The zero level in the plot below refers to the undisturbed magnetic field, so that deviations from zero in the magnetic field are due to the electrojets.
+The zero level in the plot below refers to the undisturbed magnetic field, so that deviations from zero in the magnetic field are due to the electrojets.1

 Note: The (right-handed) coordinate system used for these data is defined just as you have been using thus far in this tutorial: $+\hat{i}$ points due north and $+\hat{j}$ points due east.
-For our purposes, we will use only the data displayed in the first three graphs-for $B_x$ , $B_y$ , and $B_z$ , respectively.
+For our purposes, we will use only the data displayed in the first three graphs-for B_x , B_y , and B_z , respectively.
 The time (horizontal axis) is given in Universal Time (UT), which is also Greenwich Mean Time (GMT).